 Do Use Two-Factor Authentication

-Two-factor authentication adds another layer to your password security.
+Two-factor authentication adds another layer to your password safety.
 This access management method requires two forms of identification to complete the login process.
 Even if cybercriminals manage to hack your password, chances are they won't be able to complete the authentication.
 The most common form of two-factor authentication is text message verification.
 You can also use push notifications, voice-based authentication and hardware tokens to help your employees keep your data safe.

 Password Safety Don'ts